casimcdaniels/made-in-america/src/content/jobs/digital/gig-worker-ai-training-data-collector.md

   - Competition with workers worldwide drives pay down
 filters: {"gender":"any","race":"any","minAge":18,"maxAge":70,"education":"none","experience":"none","union":false,"maritalStatus":"any"}
 ---
-**AI Training Data Collector - Work From Home**
+AI Training Data Collector - Work From Home.
 Earn money in your spare time!
 Complete simple micro-tasks from home and help train the AI systems of the future.
 Perfect for students, stay-at-home parents, or anyone looking for flexible, remote work.

-**What You'll Do:**
-- Complete micro-tasks like labeling images, transcribing audio, categorizing data
-- Work at your own pace from home
-- Help train cutting-edge AI systems
-- Set your own schedule
+What You'll Do: Complete micro-tasks like labeling images, transcribing audio, categorizing data.
+Work at your own pace from home.
+Help train cutting-edge AI systems.
+Set your own schedule.

-**Requirements:**
-- Must be 18 or older
-- Reliable internet connection
-- Ability to work repetitive tasks
-- Must meet daily quota of 200+ tasks
+Requirements: Must be 18 or older.
+Reliable internet connection.
+Ability to work repetitive tasks.
+Must meet daily quota of 200+ tasks.

-**Earnings:** $0.05-0.10 per task (piece-rate)

-**Benefits:**
-- Work from home - no commute!
-- Flexible schedule - work when you want
+Earnings: $0.05-0.10 per task (piece-rate).
+Benefits: Work from home - no commute!
+Flexible schedule - work when you want.
+No experience required.
+Be your own boss.
-- No experience required
-- Be your own boss

-*This is an independent contractor position.
+This is an independent contractor position.
 Earnings vary based on speed and accuracy.
 No minimum wage guarantee.
-Work from anywhere in the world!*
+Work from anywhere in the world!

-**Join thousands of workers earning extra income in the gig economy!**
+Join thousands of workers earning extra income in the gig economy!